Overcoming Barriers to Achieving Positive Change

 - Develop relationships with positive thinking people.
 They provide great role models by their attitude about life with all its ups and downs.

 - Make the most of the time you have by living more in the moment.
 Be more mindful of the present and less obsessed with the past or unknown future.
 Aim for balance between the three.

-Readers are invited to write, anonymously if they wish, about ways they are successful or unsuccessful, in harnessing graditude in their lives.
-Readers can forward their thoughts and feelings by e-mailing me at email@example.com or mailing me at lifesourcecenter, 710 Main Street, Plantsville Connecticut, 06479.
+Readers are invited to comment, share thoughts, ideas or suggestions about this blog or any other previous blogs.
+Readers can e-mailing me at email@example.com or mailing me at Life Source Center, 710 Main Street, Plantsville Connecticut, 06479.